TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 ### 3) What the script actually does
 - Builds tokenizer + datasets via `make_datasets(...)` with `hf` and columns (`--input_col`, `--target_col`).
+- Performs an **80/10/10 train–validation–test split** automatically when `--self_split` is used, ensuring there is no data leakage between training and evaluation sets.

 - Attaches **LoRA** adapters to FLAN‑T5 and trains with AdamW + cosine schedule.
 - Evaluates with **ROUGE** at epoch.
 - Saves best adapters + tokenizer to `--output_dir`, along with `metrics.json`, `train_log.csv` and graphs for `loss` and `ROUGE` scores per-epoch.